 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-- Give your Strawberries, Blueberries, Raspberries, Blackberries a vinegar bath.
-The vinegar kills any bacteria spores that could be on the fruit, thereby reducing the opportunity for the mold spores to mulitply.
+- Give your berries a vinegar bath.
+The vinegar kills any bacteria spores that could be on the fruit, thereby reducing the opportunity for the mold spores to multiply.
 I use a ratio of 1 part vinegar to 3 parts water.
-Once the fruits have had their vinegar bath, I remove them to a colander or towel or salad spinner to make sure they are completely dry before I store them in the fridge.
-I also use a berry storage container which maintains an appropriate level of oxygen and carbon dioxide and has a vented tray that prevents the berries from sitting in moisture.
+Once the berries have had their vinegar bath, I remove them to a colander or towel or salad spinner to make sure they are completely dry before I store them in the fridge.
+I also use a berry storage container that maintains an appropriate level of oxygen and carbon dioxide and has a vented tray that prevents the berries from sitting in moisture.
+If you don’t have a berry storage container, line a container with a couple of pieces of paper towel and layer the berries between more paper towels.
+The secret is to minimize moisture.

-- EXCEPT your potatoes…storing an apple with your potatoes can prevent eyes sprouting for up to 8 weeks!
+- And because there is an exception for every rule, storing apples with potatoes will actually prevent potatoes from sprouting eyes for up to 8 weeks!

-- Wrap mushrooms in paper towels before storing.
+- Wrap mushrooms in paper towels before storing them.

 - Don’t separate your bananas, but do wrap their stem in plastic wrap.

-- If you buy your leafy greens in a plastic tub, take the greens out of the tub, wrap them loosely in a paper towel and then return them to the plastic tub.
+- If you buy your leafy greens in a plastic tub, take them out of the tub, wrap them loosely in a paper towel, and then return them to the plastic tub.
 The paper towel will absorb any unwanted moisture.

 - Store your lemons and limes in a container of water in your refrigerator.